 TrustedHostssection of this application's

 security.conffile to allow all StreamBase Runtime node to participate in the same domain as the Docker containers.
 This allows node-to-node communication to occur without user authentication for nodes in the same Docker network.
-Members of this domain are to be trusted hosts for each other.
+Members of this domain will be trusted hosts for each other.

 To take advantage of this feature, use the